Project Toolip − the toolbox for global digital learning

 The German Academic Exchange Service (DAAD) has awarded the HWR Berlin four years of funding for its digitalization project TOOLIP.
 TOOLIP is a digital toolbox for developing digital learning forms and establishing them in global practice.

-TOOLIP is the name of the planned package of measures developed by the Hochschule für Wirtschaft und Recht Berlin.
-This international digitalization project has been awarded four years of funding from the German Academic Exchange Service (DAAD) amounting to c. one million Euros.
+TOOLIP is the name of the planned package of measures developed by the Hochschule für Wirtschaft und Recht Berlin (HWR Berlin).
+This international digitalization project has been awarded four years of funding from the German Academic Exchange Service (DAAD) amounting to around one million Euros.
 The acronym TOOLIP stands for »Toolbox for international, practice-oriented and digitally-supported teaching«.

 Developing digital teaching and learning forms